Tadom Hill, Banting – Malaysia’s Bamboo-Themed Glamping Spot

 - Use sunscreen.
 It can get really hot during the day.

 - Bring insect repellent.
-I personally didn’t have any problem with mosquitoes, but it’s always good to be prepared, especially if you’re more susceptible to insect bites.
+I personally didn’t have any problem with mosquitoes, but it’s always good to be prepared, especially if you tend to attract mosquitoes.

 - Tadom Hill Resorts are open for team-building events, weddings, and pre-wedding photoshoots.